Akatmks/Akatsumekusa-Aegisub-Scripts/README.md

 – *aae-export was originally released by Martin Herkt under ISC License.
 Since then, aae-export has been completely rewritten, with every original line replaced.
 It is now released under a single MIT License.*
 – *[aae-export-install-dependencies](tools/aae-export-install-dependencies) is a helper tool with its binary included in Linux x86_64 and Mac version of aae-export.
 The tool is released under MIT License, using [Qt](https://www.qt.io/) libraries under LGPLv3.*
 – *[aae-export-base122](tools/aae-export-base122) is a helper tool with its binary included in Linux x86_64 and Mac version of aae-export.
 It is a wrapper of Kevin Albertson's [libbase122](https://github.com/kevinAlbs/libbase122) library, and is released under Apache License.*

+## ortho-mo

+Orthographic-Motion is a macro to apply `\frz\fax` from tracking data.
+It requires either frz fax data from [aae-export](#aae-export), or Power Pin data.

+To use ortho-mo, first use a-mo to apply position and scale, and then use ortho-mo to apply `\frz\fax`.